-WELCOME TO THE DJ RUN
+WELCOME TO THE DJ RALLY

 This website documents the history of the World-famous motorcycle race staged between Durban and Johannesburg, South Africa.
 The goal was to win the coveted Schlesinger Vase – a large silver trophy.